parroit/bpm/README.md

 BPM
 ===

-javascript browser package manager
+A javascript package manager that work in the browser, but is compatible with [npm](https://npmjs.org/)

-See more info on [http://parroit.github.io/bpm/](web site)
+See more info on [web site](http://parroit.github.io/bpm/)

 Status